durrcommasteven/durrcommasteven.github.io/_posts/2024-10-01-shiny-balls.md

 # Secret Sierpinski

 Remember that first generation with the tetrahedron?
 Well look at the middle – there are three spheres being reflected.
-Each of those spheres is reflecting its own smaller set of three spheres, etc. This is feeling pretty fractal-y
+Each of those spheres is reflecting its own smaller set of three spheres, etc. This is feeling pretty fractal-y.

 <figure>
 <img src="{{site.baseurl}}/assets/images/post_5/app_8_emph.png" alt="tetrahedron" style="width:100%">